 - Tingling or pins-and-needles sensation

 - Limited mobility

 These symptoms can remain locally at the spine or travel the length of the nerve pathway into the arms or legs.

 Treatment for bone spurs

 Symptoms associated with osteophytes normally respond well to conservative treatments such as pain medication, physical therapy, behavior modification and other nonoperative methods.
 These treatments can be recommended after a physical and imaging test with your physician to diagnose the cause of your pain.

 Typically, conservative treatment takes several months before any lasting pain relief is experienced.
-After several months of treatment, if you have not noticed a decrease in your pain, you should contact Laser Spine Institute and ask about our minimally invasive spine surgery.
-Our procedures offer a safer and effective approach to spine surgery and allow our patients to experience a shorter recovery time^ and lower risk of complication than traditional open back surgery.
+After several months of treatment, if you have not noticed a decrease in your pain, you should contact Laser Spine Institute to determine if you are a candidate for our minimally invasive spine surgery.
+Our procedures offer a safer and effective approach to spine surgery and allow our patients to experience a shorter recovery time and lower risk of complication than traditional open back surgery.^

-For more information about the spine surgery we use to treat bone spurs and osteophytes, contact us today and request a review of your MRI or CT scan.
+For more information about the spine surgery we use to treat bone spurs and osteophytes, contact us today and request a free MRI review.*